Nicolas-Johnson/Nicolas-Johnson/README.md

 ## Full Stack Developer

-💻 I'm a Brasil based Full Satck Software Engineer.
+💻 I'm a Brasil based Full Satck developer.
 Open to work wherever you need me.

 ### A bit about me: